allenai/allennlp/tutorials/how_to/elmo.md

 JSON-serialized string with a mapping from sentences to line indices to the `"sentence_indices"` key.

+If you'd like to write ELMo probabilities to disk, add the paths to the softmax weight file (`--softmax-weight-file`), and softmax vocab file (`--softmax-vocab-file`).
+This will load the `_ElmoSoftmax` class and calculate the probabilities.
+Note: running the softmax layer will be a lot slower than running the ELMo representations.
+The softmax layer is also memory-intensive so tune the `--chunk-size` as necessary.

 For more details, see `allennlp elmo -h`.

 ## Using ELMo programmatically